Nowhere Man – Who Is Jack Lukosius? And What Is He Worth?

 He started on the wing, got hurt and sat out for ten-or-so weeks, before returning to finish off a less-than-stellar year, before 2023 rolled around, Stewey decided Lukosius was a forward again.

-This time, the move paid some dividends, with Luko snagging five goals in three games through the first 12 rounds, before tapering off.
+This time, the move paid some dividends, with Luko snagging five goals in three separate games through the first 12 rounds, before tapering off.
 He finished with a career-high 39 goals and had many thinking that, perhaps, he had finally arrived.

 With a new coach on the scene, Lukosius commenced 2024 right where he finished 2023 – up forward.
 However, it didn’t take Damien Hardwick long to fall in love with what Luko could provide from half-back.
 That lovely, long, kicking action tempted the new coach to move him back, and so Lukosius did as he was told and played a few games in defence.